 Overview

 Triana Ramirez is a proud South Texas native and a distinguished attorney whose career masterfully blends the precision of corporate counsel with the advocacy of complex civil defense litigation.
-Known for her steady judgment, practical problem-solving skills, and genuine commitment to helping clients navigate challenging situations with confidence, Triana is a respected civil defense litigator.
+Known for her steady judgment, practical problem-solving skills, and genuine commitment to helping clients navigate challenging situations with confidence, Triana is a well-respected civil defense litigator.

 Before joining WSHB as a senior associate attorney at the Rio Grande Valley office, Triana served as in-house counsel for the nation’s largest physician-owned healthcare system.
 In this role, she provided advice on matters central to organizational governance, business operations, and legal and regulatory compliance.
 Triana developed a comprehensive transactional and corporate portfolio, guiding key negotiations, drafting complex agreements, managing contract life cycles, and developing policies that established enterprise-wide standards across clinical, administrative, and regulatory domains.
 Her insights into complex, multi-stakeholder healthcare operations and business practices now inform her thoughtful, business-minded approach to defending complex claims and navigating disputes.